TheodoreAlenas/personal-website-1/README.md

 but the infastructure is there, a page could have two menu bars themed differently.

-# Apologies
+## Apologies

 It's my first web development project.
 The reason it's mostly PHP is that I thought I'd use PHP.
 I wasn't expecting it to turn out this way,
 I either expected I'd use PHP in the original intended way or I'd make a server side rendered site.
-It turned out however, by making the site incrementally, that the best approach is to stitch together strings that make up HTML files.
-PHP isn't necessary then but it's too late.
+By making the site incrementally, however, it turned out that the best approach is to stitch together strings that make up HTML files.
+That makes it unnecessary to use PHP indeed.

 Also I'm sorry I didn't think
 of other platforms than Linux.